joergkrause/svogv/projects/svogv/README.md

 > The demo app is independent and has it's own package.json and node_modules folder and hence needs it's own setup.
 The first command (setup) takes care of this all.

-## Does it cost something?
+## Licensing?

 It's ISC licensed and it's free.
 I deeply believe in Open Source and will support the ecosystem by open sourcing all parts of the project.
-For commercial users such as enterprises we have support options.
+For commercial users such as enterprises I have support options.

+### About the Author

 The SVOGV Widget Library was written by Joerg <isageek> Krause, [www.joergkrause.de](https://www.joergkrause.de), Berlin / Germany.
 He has many years of experience with Web-Frameworks.
 He were in the business in the early JavaScript days, know every single bit in jQuery and learnt a lot about Knockout, Angular, and Durandal.
 But time goes on.
 So he moved almost all projects to either AngularJS or Angular 2+.
 He thinks that knowing one Framework really well is more for our customers than knowing a lot just good.
 So he decided to do more and start contributing to the Angular ecosystem by creating awesome libraries and components.

-## Can I contribute?
+## Can one contribute?

 Yes, drop me an email with some "about me" stuff.
 Even simple feedback is appreciated.